This accessibility statement applies to babergh.gov.uk and midsuffolk.gov.uk.

 Our chat bot page content is not contained within a landmark.
 The chat bot is built and hosted through third party software.
 We are liaising with the provider to fix this issue, by the end of February 2024.

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 We plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 Our two embedded Twitter feeds, featured on our homepage, are also exempt from meeting the accessibility regulations.

 Preparation of this accessibility statement

-This website was last tested on 25 February 2022.
-The test was carried out by the Web Team at Babergh and Mid Suffolk District Councils, by manual sampling and using automated tools such as Deque's Axe and Siteimprove.
+This website was last tested on 24 July 2023.
+The test was carried out by the Web Team at Babergh and Mid Suffolk District Councils, by manual sampling and using tools such as Siteimprove and Deque's Axe.